Dog Bites Leave Physical And Emotional Injuries

 While people might not initially think of it, a dog bite (or animal attack) can cause serious and significant injuries.
 Depending on circumstances, these injuries can produce nerve damage, scarring and the need for extensive rehabilitation.

-	Our team is ready to take the approach that has obtained tens of millions of dollars for clients in more than 40 years of practice to secure the compensation to which you or your loved one may be entitled.
-We also understand that because of their curiosity and size, children are often the victims of serious animal attacks.
-As such, we are prepared to do everything to obtain damages for psychological injuries as well.
+Our team is ready to take a determined approach in securing the compensation you deserve.
+We understand that, because of their curiosity and size, children are often the victims of serious animal attacks.
+We are prepared to do everything we can to obtain damages for physical and psychological injuries.

 - $75,000 – Our client delivered medical equipment to a customer.
 While making the delivery, her dog jumped on him and bit him on the testicle.
 He suffered both pain and suffering and post-traumatic stress.

 While we can often obtain successful outcomes through settlements, our lawyers are also highly skilled and effective at trial.

 Get Professional Guidance On Your Dog Bite Case

 We offer free consultations and contingency representation, meaning you won’t owe us any attorney fees unless we obtain compensation for you.
 Get help today by calling 614-678-5072 or reaching out online.